-The Systems provide coverage for public employees of the State and its localities (except employees of New York City and teachers, who are covered by separate plans).
-The Systems comprise the New York State and Local ERS and the New York State and Local PFRS.
-The Comptroller is the administrative head of the Systems.
-State employees made up about 34 percent of the membership during the 2009-10 fiscal year.
-There were 3,035 other public employers participating in the Systems, including all cities and counties (except New York City), most towns, villages and school districts (with respect to non-teaching employees) and a large number of local authorities of the State.
+The Systems provide pension benefits to public employees of the State and its localities (except employees of New York City and teachers, who are covered by separate plans).
+State employees made up about 34 percent of the membership during FY 2012.
+There were 3,332 other public employers participating in the Systems, including all cities and counties (except New York City), most towns, villages and school districts (with respect to non-teaching employees), and many public authorities.

-As of March 31, 2010, 679,217 persons were members of the Systems and 375,803 pensioners or beneficiaries were receiving benefits.
-The State Constitution considers membership in any State pension or retirement system to be a contractual relationship, the benefits of which shall not be diminished or impaired.
-Members cannot be required to begin making contributions or make increased contributions beyond what was required when membership began.
+As of March 31, 2012, approximately 656,000 persons were members of the Systems and approximately 402,000 pensioners or beneficiaries were receiving pension benefits.
+Article 5, section 7 of the State Constitution considers membership in any State pension or retirement system to be "a contractual relationship, the benefits of which shall not be diminished or impaired."